 On December 17, the highest-standing figures in the incoming Trump administration were put on trial on the streets of downtown Los Angeles.
 The jury comprised of working class and oppressed communities already negatively affected by the violence this incoming administration has provoked.
 As a consequence—and probably unsurprisingly—the People found the entire incoming cabinet and appointees “unfit to hold office” for their violently misogynist, racist, anti-immigrant and anti-LGBTQ policies.

-“This most recent election has shown the two-party system couldn’t be less representative of the people,” said Eman Khaleq, organizer and member of the Party for Socialism and Liberation.
+“This most recent election has shown the two-party system couldn’t be less representative of the people,” said an organizer of the Party for Socialism and Liberation.
 “The Democratic Party has shown it can’t ‘save us.’
 The Democrats denied us a popular candidate [Bernie Sanders] and now tells us ‘get out of the streets’ and ‘give Trump a chance,’ but the People say, NO!”